aertslab/SCope/README.md

 The SCope application will be available on port `80` by default.
 You can specify a port by using env variable: `SCOPE_PORT` before running the docker-compose command.
 Apache will proxy requests through to the appropriate port inside the container.

-Apache will serve assets from the host machine.
+The `docker-compose.yml` will serve the assets from inside the scope container, and the `docker-compose.host.yml` will serve them from the host.
+This supports as many use cases as possible, because you can either build the assets on the host yourself using whatever configuration you need, or serve them from the container if your environment doesn't allow for that (e.g. you don't have npm installed on the host).

+Before running the compose build, you can specify a SCOPE_PORT with: `docker-compose build --build-arg SCOPE_PORT=8080`

 The scope webpack assets will have to be built with the config: `"reverseProxyOn": true`.
 You can use environment variable: `SCOPE_CONFIG=path to your config` to specify a config file instead of changing the main one.

 You can configure where the dockerised SCope data directories should be located